javascript-tutorial/server/README.md

 The text in SVG pictures can be translated as well.

 There's a special script for that.
 The translated strings should be in the `images.yml` file in the repository root, such as <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.
-The script replaces strings in all svgs according to its content.
+The script replaces strings in all svgs according to `images.yml`.

 Here are the steps to translate images.